rashevskyv/dbi/README_ENG.md

 ### Warnings

 * **«HASH MISMATCH»** — usually this is NOT an ERROR and the game was simply converted from an .XCI and everything is in order.
 Sometimes if there are problems with the integrity of the file, download it, rehash it, transferring data via a USB cable / port / during the installation process between the PC and the Switch.
-    If the game still does not start or starts with an error, try reinstalling it again, check or replace the USB cable / microSD / change the USB port.
+    If the game still does not start or starts with an error, try reinstalling it again, check or replace the USB cable / SD card / change the USB port.
-* **DELTA SKIPPED** — this is NOT an ERROR, but a notification that unnecessary fragments in the update file were skipped, if they were in it, as they should.
+* **DELTA SKIPPED** — this is NOT an ERROR but a notification that unnecessary and unused delta fragments in the update file were skipped during installation.
 * **«No tickets found.
-Possibly this NSP was converted from XCI.»** — this is NOT an ERROR, the performance of the game will not be affected, but informs you that the files do not include tickets.
-It may have been dumped from an .XCI cartridge or converted to Standard Crypto.
+Possibly this NSP was converted from XCI.»** — this is NOT an ERROR and the performance of the game will not be affected.
+This informs you that the files do not include tickets, they may have been dumped from an .XCI file or converted to Standard Crypto.
-* **«WARNING» title marked as Application but has AddonContent** — this is NOT an ERROR, usually it indicates a non-standard .NSP homebrew game, for example, when an AddonContent flag (DLC) was added to the Application title (main game, v0).
+* **«WARNING» title marked as Application but has AddonContent** — this is NOT an ERROR and usually it indicates a non-standard .NSP homebrew game, for example if an AddonContent flag (DLC) was added to the Application title (main game, v0).
-    If such a game starts and works, then everything is in order.
+    If the application starts and works then everything is in order.

 ### ERRORs

-* **«Can not find file for ncaid»** — The installation file of the game is damaged (it does not contain the required .nca from the .cnmt list).
+* **«Can not find file for ncaid»** — The installation file of the game is corrupt (it does not contain the required .nca from the .cnmt list).
-* **«Invalid PFS0 magic!»** — download the installation file of the game and check its integrity, this file is damaged.
+* **«Invalid PFS0 magic!»** — download the installation file of the game and check its integrity, this file is corrupt.
 * **«Received less data than expected»** or **Installation aborted** — data transfer error, recheck and if necessary replace the USB cable / USB port between the Switch and the PC.
-Also, make sure you have the most recent version of the program installed, like in this post.
+Also make sure you have the most recent version of the DBI installed.
-* **«std::bad_alloc»** — rename the file without special characters and Cyrillic in the name and path to it, plus make sure that you are using the latest version of the program, as in the post, the latest version of OFW and CFW is installed on the console.
+* **«std::bad_alloc»** — rename the file without special characters and Cyrillic in the name and path to it, plus make sure that you are using the latest version of DBI and that the latest supported version of OFW and CFW is installed on the console.
 * **«Nothing to install»** in the file selection window - rename the file without special characters, hieroglyphs or Cyrillic in the name and path to it.
-* **«INVALID LENGTH»** — check the connection of the USB-C cable and the USB port, check with other USB-C cables, the integrity of the game file and the memory card for errors, when installing via MTP - run dbi through any game (title) while holding the R button, and not in applet mode through albums.
+* **«INVALID LENGTH»** — check the USB-C cable connection to your USB port, try with another USB-C cable, check the integrity of the game file and the SD card for errors, when installing via MTP - try to run dbi in application mode (title override) holding the R button while launching a title.
-* **«Error occurred: Invalid argument»** — update your dbi to the latest version.
-* **«[FAILED] Unknown error»** when installing .tik (ticket) - install the latest sigpatch for Atmosphére.
+* **«[FAILED] Unknown error»** when installing .tik (ticket) - add the latest sigpatches for Atmosphére.
-* **«605: Content or placeholder path not exists»** or **«SOME CONTENTS ARE MISSING»** — broken file system of a memory card, or a non-working / low-quality flash drive.
-Check it in chkdsk and h2testw, if there are no errors, reformat to FAT32.
+* **«605: Content or placeholder path not exists»** or **«SOME CONTENTS ARE MISSING»** — broken file system on your SD card, or a non-working / low-quality flash drive.
+Check it in chkdsk and h2testw, if there are no errors reformat to FAT32.
 * **WARNING!
-Extra buffers exceeded**, when installing via MTP - run dbi via title = via any game, holding down the R button while starting it; alternatively via NSP forwarder, and use a faster microSD card with a different USB cable / port.
+Extra buffers exceeded**, when installing via MTP - try to run dbi in application mode (title override) holding the R button while launching a title or alternatively via NSP forwarder and use a faster microSD card with a different USB cable / port.
-* **No tickets found but they are required** — incorrect (incomplete, no ticket but with titlerights) dump of the game, find another one.
+* **No tickets found but they are required** — incorrect (incomplete, no ticket but with titlerights) dump of the game, use another one.
 * **SOME CONTENTS ARE MISSING.
 APPLICATION WILL BE UNUSABLE** — container is incomplete, check the integrity of the game installation file.

 ## dbi.config
-The dbi.config file was added starting with version 253.
-It is located next to DBI.nro, and replaces the old flags files dbi.default.ascii and dbi.network.config, and also adds several new options for easy customization of settings for the user ...
+The `dbi.config` file was added starting with version 253.
+It is located next to DBI.nro and replaces the old flags files `dbi.default.ascii` and `dbi.network.config` and also adds several new options for easy customization of settings for the user.

 Let's take a look at its contents:
 ```